We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Feedback and learnings from complaints was incorporated via our ongoing transformation projects centred on improving customer experience and our repairs improvement project.

 This includes moving both teams to an 'area based' model to make our teams more visible and approachable in the neighbourhoods we serve.
-This is something we have heard through customer feedback via many different channels in recent months.
+This is something we have heard through customer feedback via many different channels.

 This new way of working also helps our colleagues to develop stronger relationships and build up knowledge of the homes and customers in their area.